emammadli38/python/README.md

 # python
-This repository created for the purpose of Python learning path
+This repository created for the purpose of Python learning path.
+Everyday I will come here for new skill upgrade.